Why VC Ben Horowitz chose such unconventional subjects for his new book on business cultures

-Ben Horowitz is not a biographer, but he channeled his inner Doris Kearns Goodwin to write What You Do is Who You Are, a new book that examines the lives of historical figures such as Toussaint Louverture, who led a slave revolt in Haiti; conqueror and empire builder Genghis Khan; and prison reform activist Shaka Senghor.
+Ben Horowitz is not a biographer, but he channeled his inner Doris Kearns Goodwin to write What You Do Is Who You Are, a new book that examines the lives of historical figures such as Toussaint Louverture, who led a slave revolt in Haiti; conqueror and empire builder Genghis Khan; and prison reform activist Shaka Senghor.
 Their stories—and an exploration of the ancient samurai of Japan—help explain how strong cultures are built and how they apply to modern workplaces.
 “If I draw a line from Toussaint Louverture to [Netflix CEO] Reed Hastings . . . then people would get it at a level that wouldn’t really be possible if I just kind of told it in a kind of generic, ‘business book’ way,” says the cofounder of venture firm Andreessen Horowitz.

-Horowitz, who is appearing with Senghor at the Fast Company Innovation Festival on November 5, spoke with Editor-in-Chief Stephanie Mehta about the book’s unusual approach to imparting business lessons.
+Horowitz, who is appearing with Senghor at the Fast Company Innovation Festival on November 5, spoke with editor-in-chief Stephanie Mehta about the book’s unusual approach to imparting business lessons.

 Fast Company: Why did you want to write a book on culture?